-How does a laceration heal.
+How does a lacerated wound heal?
 Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

-Violation of the integrity of the skin and mucous membranes, which is formed under the action of a rupture, when the ability of the skin to stretch stops - this is called a laceration.
+Violation of the integrity of the skin and mucous membranes, which is formed under the action of a rupture when the skin’s ability to tension stops - this is called a laceration.

 Such a lesion occurs with damage to muscles, blood vessels, nerve fibers and is accompanied.
 The boundaries of the wound are uneven, sometimes significant skin detachment and scalping are noticeable.
-In this case, only surgery, but in any situation it is clearly necessary to provide first aid as soon as possible.
+In this case, only surgical treatment, but in any situation it is definitely necessary to provide first aid as soon as possible.

 What is a laceration

-Violation of the integrity of the skin occurs at an acute angle, as a result of a blow with a heavy object, areas of exfoliated skin are formed.
-Such damage is characterized by shallow depth and torn edges.
-The resulting wound does not gape, however, the exfoliated skin flap often has large area, its complete separation is possible.
+Violation of the integrity of the skin occurs at an acute angle; as a result of a blow with a heavy object, areas of exfoliated skin are formed.
+This type of damage is characterized by shallow depth and ragged edges.
+The resulting wound does not gape, but the detached skin flap often has large area, its complete separation is possible.

 Causes of lacerations:

-Blood from such an injury follows to a lesser extent than, for example, with cut wounds, but they are more polluted, since the fall often occurs on gravel, asphalt.
+Blood flows out of such an injury to a lesser extent than, for example, with cut wounds, but they are more polluted, since falls often occur on gravel and asphalt.

-If the hair as a result of a torn injury gets into moving mechanisms, scalping of the scalp occurs with partial or complete detachment of the skin.
+If hair gets caught in moving mechanisms as a result of a laceration, scalping of the scalp occurs with partial or complete tearing of the skin.

-Scalping of hands or feet occurs during an accident if the limb gets under the wheels of vehicles.
+Scalping of arms or legs occurs during an accident if a limb falls under the wheels of a vehicle.

-Most often, such injuries are received by motorcyclists, cyclists, summer residents, fishermen or hunters.
+Most often, such injuries occur among motorcyclists, cyclists, summer residents, fishermen or hunters.

 Symptoms

-The degree of damage inflicted directly affects how pronounced the signs are.
+The degree of damage caused directly affects how severe the symptoms are.
 Very often, the damaged area becomes infected, as dirt, fabric from clothing, glass fragments, small pebbles, and sand get into the wound.

 Immediately after receiving a laceration, a person feels sharp pain.
-In some cases, the scalped piece hangs from the surface, complete or partial detachment of individual foci occurs.
+In some cases, the scalped piece hangs from the surface, and complete or partial detachment of individual lesions occurs.

-• The borders of the lesion are of an irregular patchwork shape, crushed;
+• The boundaries of the lesion are irregular, patchy, crushed;

 • At the bottom of the wound, a fatty layer is noticeable, a little less often muscle fibers or tendons;